✓ Copied!

 Safety & Guardrails

-AI safety layers use abstract interfaces to enforce content filtering, output validation, and rate limiting — ensuring no output bypasses safety checks regardless of which model runs underneath.
-Constitutional AI and RLHF pipelines are themselves layered abstractions built on the same principle.
+AI safety layers use abstract interfaces to enforce content filtering, output validation, and rate limiting — ensuring no output bypasses safety checks.

 🗄️